sujunyan/time_tracker/README.md

 ```[Python]
 python plot.py --days 1
 ```
-All the figures are stored in the [fig/](fig/) folder.
+All the figures are stored in the [figs/](figs/) folder.
-I plan to have the following features:
+It has the following features:
 ### Print statistics summary
 ```
 Statistics for previous 3 days